rhayes777/PyAutoFit/README.rst

 **PyAutoFit** is a Python-based probabilistic programming language which:

-- Makes it straight forward to compose and fit models using a range of Bayesian inference libraries, suchas `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.
+- Makes it straight forward to compose and fit models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.
 - Handles the 'heavy lifting' of model fitting, including model composition and customization, outputting results in a structured path format and model-specific visualization.
 - Includes bespoke tools for **big-data** analysis, including massively parallel model fitting and database output structures so that large suites of results can be loaded into Jupyter notebooks post-analysis.